xsabatox/teaching101/assessment2.md

 This course will be taught in classroom, twice a week for eight weeks (16 sessions).
 It will combine lectures, field work and computer lab activities, as students will be required to develop a research project.

-###Pre-requisites
+###Pre-requisite

-This is a biology undergraduate student oriented course.
 Students must know the elements of scientific method to design their research projects.
 They also need high school physics' knowledge on waves.
 Prior knowledge on animal behavior is desirable but not required.

 ##Learning Outcomes